MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition: Results

 \subsection{Benchmark Description}

-MMedFD is a benchmark for Chinese healthcare spoken dialogue constructed from live user–agent interactions under full-duplex conditions.
-The corpus contains 136.9 hours of role-labeled, turn-segmented transcripts across 1,805 dialogs and 10,814 turns.
-As shown in Table~\ref{tab:mt-fd-hc}, most existing healthcare corpora collected in real-world settings lack explicit multi-turn annotation and rarely include full-duplex recordings.
-To the best of our knowledge, this is the first Chinese healthcare benchmark collected in real-world settings and annotated at multi-turn granularity under full-duplex operation.
-It supports systematic evaluation of duplex dialogue systems and ASR models under realistic timing constraints, including interruption management and turn-taking behavior in healthcare scenarios.
+MMedFD is a benchmark for Chinese healthcare spoken dialogue constructed from live user–agent interactions under full-duplex operation.
+The corpus contains 136.9 hours of role-labeled audio and turn-segmented transcripts spanning 1,805 dialogues and 10,814 turns.
+As shown in Table~\ref{tab:mt-fd-hc}, most real-world healthcare corpora lack explicit multi-turn annotation and rarely include full-duplex recordings.
+To our knowledge, MMedFD is the first Chinese healthcare benchmark collected in real-world settings and annotated at multi-turn granularity under full-duplex operation.
+It supports systematic evaluation of duplex dialogue systems and ASR models under realistic timing constraints, including interruption handling and turn-taking behavior in healthcare scenarios.